If You Play Hard, Wear a Guard: The Importance of Mouthguards in Sports

 Wearing mouthguards is an important tool in the prevention of dental injuries so getting an accurate fit is vital.
 If the mouthguard is too bulky or does not fit correctly the child is less likely to wear it.
 Although there are over the counter mouthguards available including semi-customizable “boil and bite” versions, these usually do not fit as well and are more bulky and cumbersome.
 Many patients report that the bulkier size makes them feel like they cannot breathe as well.
 The best mouthguards are ones that are custom-made for the patient and can be provided by a dental professional.
 The process involves taking an impression of the patient’s teeth so an exact model can be made, thus allowing the fabrication of a mouthguard that fits precisely onto the patient’s teeth.
 Because of the exact fit, the mouthguard will be more retentive and comfortable.

-If you have any additional questions or would like more information on getting a customized mouthguard made for your child then be sure to ask one of our Frisco Kid’s Dentistry team members.
+If you have any additional questions or would like more information on getting a customized mouthguard made for your child, contact our office by Online Appointment Request or call 214 618 5200.
 And don’t forget to tell us what color your want your mouthguard to be, that way we can see those team colors every time you smile!